MizioAnd/TitanicR/README.md

 # TitanicR
-Predicting passenger survival using R with Titanic data provided by kaggle
+Predicting passenger survival using R (XGBoost) with Titanic data provided by kaggle